ifly6/Communique/README.md

 4. Version 4 introduces a flag into the file system to randomise the list of recipients.
 This flag is defined by the `randomSort` flag inside the file system and a system for generating that flag has been added to Communiqué.

 5. Version 5 introduces a new operator which is written to file along with a new flag.
   - The `--` operator, signifying 'not', cannot be parsed by previous versions, necessitating a version change.
 It allows for local negation instead of a global negation as `/` does.
 The `--` allows for one to specify `region:europe -- wa:members` followed by `region:europe -> wa:delegates`.
 Since delegates are a subset of members, this would be impossible with global negation.
-  - Furthermore, this version introduces a `isDelegatePrioritised` flag, which will place delegates in their own set before all other recipients.
   - Version 5 also transitions to a new UI and back to Swing instead of JavaFX.
 It also works to eliminate the use of multiple tabs and put all relevant information at your fingertips.
+  - Note that version 5 was never released to the public and exists as a development bridge to version 6.

 6. Version 6 introduces a new window to the program, called the Communique Recruiter for recruiting nations.
 It also has a built-in filter to check nations and make sure that you can exclude certain feeders.
 This is accessible using commands `flag:recruit` and `flag:recruit -- region:x` or using the set-up wizard.
   - There have also been significant changes to the program's interface, being entirely rebuilt in Swing, with accelerators and other improvements — like on the fly alerts that inform the user immediately instead of waiting.